mistermicheels/learning-notes/architecture-design/reference-architectures/Microservices.md

     -   Services can be scaled independently (you don't have to scale your entire monolith to support your most volatile component in terms of need for capacity)
     -   Having a separate database per service can help with database scaling (each individual database will likely be smaller and will likely need to deal with less load)
 -   Can be overkill (and introduce more problems than it solves) for a single small team
+    -   Adds complexity regarding testing, deployment, monitoring, ...
+    -   Network communication between services introduces a lot of ways for calls to fail
+    -   Any inappropriate coupling between different parts of the codebase becomes a much bigger problem if those parts are in different services
+    -   Limits the scope of DB-level transactions
--   Challenging to find the best way to divide the system into services.
-Defining this upfront is risky.
+-   Challenging to find the best way to divide the system into services
+    -   Defining this upfront is risky.
 Typically, it's best to start with a monolith or very small number of services and extract certain parts into separate services when it makes sense.
+    -   Finding good service boundaries is hard, refactoring service boundaries is very hard

 ## Coupling in a microservices architecture

-The goal of a microservices architecture is typically to minimize inappropriate coupling.
+One requirement for a good microservices architecture is to minimize inappropriate coupling.
 However, some coupling is still needed to create a useful system.

 ### Integration coupling